BeyondQuality/beyondquality/research/public_speaking.md

 ### 9. Overcome self-doubt (I don't have anything to say”)

 Benjamin Bischoff: Don't let the thought ‘I don't have anything to add' hold you back.

+Richard Bradshaw: When new, focus only on your experiences.
+They are yours.
+No one can tell you, your experiences are wrong!

 ### 10. Design for imperfection / accept failure